Consecutive level spacings in the chiral Gaussian unitary ensemble: From the hard and soft edge to the bulk: Transition from Bessel- and Airy- to the Sine-Kernel

 where $J_\nu$ is the Bessel function of the first kind and the index $\nu$ counts the number of zero eigenvalues, measuring the strength of the repulsion from the origin.
 The Airy-kernel~\cite{Peter,TWAiry}

 is obtained at the soft edge of the spectrum, with ${\rm Ai}(x)$ and ${\rm Ai}'(x)$ the Airy function (of the first kind) and its first derivative.
-All three kernels are universal for a broad class of systems and hold for a much larger class of ensembles of random matrices than Gaussian, see the review by Kuijlaars~\cite[Chapt.
+All three kernels are universal for a broad class of systems and hold for a much larger class of unitarily invariant ensembles of random matrices than Gaussian, see the review by Kuijlaars~\cite[Chapt.
 6]{Handbook}.
+For an extension to orthogonal and symplectic ensembles see the book by Deift and Gioev \cite{DG}.

 In principle, all spectral information is contained in the kernels in the respective region of the spectrum, including the spacing distribution.
 To assess the latter, one typically uses the gap probability, the probability $\mathbb{P}_{[a,b]}$ that an interval $[a,b]$ does not contain eigenvalues, expressed in terms of the Fredholm determinant of the corresponding kernel,